Chris D'Elia: Personal life

-Sexual misconduct allegations
+Sexual abuse allegations

 In June 2020, D'Elia was accused of sexual harassment, grooming, and solicitation of nude photos by multiple underage girls.
 D'Elia denied the allegations, saying that he had neither "knowingly pursued any underage women at any point" nor "met or exchanged any inappropriate photos with the people who have tweeted about me."

-Comedy Central removed the 2011 Workaholics episode "To Friend a Predator," which featured D'Elia as a child molester who befriends the main characters, from their website, Hulu, and Amazon Prime Video.
-Comedy Central also removed D'Elia's 2013 stand-up special White Male.
-Black Comic from their website.
+Comedy Central removed the 2011 Workaholics episode "To Friend a Predator," which features D'Elia as a child molester who befriends the main characters, from its website, Hulu, and Amazon Prime Video.
+Comedy Central also removed D'Elia's 2013 stand-up special "White Male.
+Black Comic" from its website.
 Creative Artists Agency dropped D'Elia due to the allegations.
 In August 2020, D'Elia who previously was cast in and shot a role for Army of the Dead was replaced by Tig Notaro, due to the allegations.

 In early September 2020, CNN Entertainment reported that in 2011 D'Elia asked actress Megan Drust for a ride home from a Los Angeles restaurant.
 While in the car, D'Elia allegedly unzipped his pants and exposed himself and started to masturbate before Drust exited the vehicle, saying, "You're defiling my car".
 According to CNN, two of Drust's friends confirmed being told the story soon after the incident.

-In February 2021, D'Elia posted a 10-minute video on his YouTube channel about the allegations, saying that "sex controlled my life," and that he stands "by the fact that all my relationships have been consensual and legal."
+In February 2021, D'Elia posted a 10-minute video on his YouTube channel about the allegations, saying "sex controlled my life," and "I stand by the fact that all my relationships have been consensual and legal."
 He also stated that the allegations represented only a limited view of what had happened and apologized to all who had been affected.

 In March 2021, D'Elia was sued by an anonymous woman in U.S. federal court, on allegations that D'Elia sexually abused her and asked her for explicit pictures when she was 17.
 This allegedly led to the exchange of more than 100 sexually explicit photos and videos via Snapchat in a period of six or seven months in 2014 and 2015, many shared when she was 17 years old.
 In a statement, a spokesperson for D'Elia said that he denies the allegations.
 The lawsuit was voluntarily withdrawn by the accuser a little over a month after it was filed.